I receive quite a lot of meeting invitations in my line of work but luckily I don’t have to attend all of them.

 Can I somehow prevent meetings from automatically being added as Tentative to my Calendar?

-By default, Outlook 2010 and Outlook 2013 will indeed automatically process your meeting requests so these time-slots are reserved on your Calendar as Tentative.
+By default, Outlook 2010, Outlook 2013 and Outlook 2016 will indeed automatically process your meeting requests so these time-slots are reserved on your Calendar as Tentative.

 This is to prevent others from booking the same time-slot before you have processed an earlier sent meeting request.